hz2657/gender-gap-research-in-STEM/README.md

 1. provide definition of analytical: to better understand analytical work

--   Come up with approaches, evaluate these approaches, tradeoffs
+-   Come up with approaches, evaluate these approaches, tradeoffs to provide definition of “analytical”

--   Settle on an approach for defining jobs as analytica: defining which jobs as analytical.

--   Provide efinition of “analytical”

 2. provide insights on whether there is a gender gap for analytical work in the labor force